netdata/netdata/src/health/notifications/README.md

 >
 > This file mentions editing configuration files.
 >
-> - To edit configuration files in a safe way, we provide the [`edit config` script](/docs/netdata-agent/configuration/README.md#edit-a-configuration-file-using-edit-config)located in your [Netdata config directory](/docs/netdata-agent/configuration/README.md#the-netdata-config-directory) (typically is `/etc/netdata`) that creates the proper file and opens it in an editor automatically.
+> - To edit configuration files safely, we provide the [`edit config` script](/docs/netdata-agent/configuration/README.md#edit-a-configuration-file-using-edit-config)located in your [Netdata config directory](/docs/netdata-agent/configuration/README.md#the-netdata-config-directory) (typically is `/etc/netdata`) that creates the proper file and opens it in an editor automatically.
 > Note that to run the script you need to be inside your Netdata config directory.
 >
-> - Please also note that after most configuration changes you will need to [restart the Agent](/docs/netdata-agent/start-stop-restart.md) for the changes to take effect.
+> - Please also note that after most configuration changes, you will need to [restart the Agent](/docs/netdata-agent/start-stop-restart.md) for the changes to take effect.
 >
 > It is recommended to use this way for configuring Netdata.